dimitriwalters/networking-handbook/README.md

 ### DNS
 An internet service that translates domain names into IP addresses.
 Abbreviation of Domain Name System.

+### domain name
+A reference to one or more IP addresses.

 ### ip address
 An identifier for a computer or device on a TCP/IP network.